DevonHope/Meme-to-CC/README.md

    - empty old album
    - upload photos
    - self deploying shell script (windows and linux)
-      - script to run the python script and java script at a set time everyday to grab new memes
+      - script to run the python script at a set time everyday to grab new memes

 ## Summary
   Grab memes from a subreddit for memes, I will use r/highqualitymemes, and send them to a google photos folder for